Tutorial: 5-minute blog

-Close the tab to go back, and try :hf/new again
+Close the tab to go back, and try it out

 Try it, make sure it works!

-Transact the stage – all of our work is still in localstorage, nobody can see it until you transact
+- Until you transact, all of our work is still in localstorage, nobody else can see it

 Production – edit your URL "hyperfiddle.net" to "hyperfiddle.com"